 There are lots of ways you can support Jacksonville small businesses.
-We love to eat, drink, play and live like a local here in Jacksonville so it’s heartbreaking to see so many of our favorite businesses struggling during this unprecedented time of isolation and social distancing.
+We love to eat, drink, play and live like a local here in Jacksonville and while shopping local is great, there are other ways you can also show you support for Jax businesses.
 We’ve put together a list of 15 things (plus a bonus) you can do to help support local businesses.
 Some of them are so easy, they cost nothing and can be done from the comfort of your own home!

 Like & Follow Local Businesses on Social Media